-Johannesburg - The DA's chief whip in the Tshwane metro council suffered a mild heart attack during a heated argument with the ANC, according to a report on Wednesday.
+The DA's Chief Whip in the Tshwane metro council, Janho Engelbrecht, has suffered a mild heart attack during a heated argument with the ANC, according to a report on Wednesday.

-According to Beeld newspaper, he lost his temper when the ANC announced that it was placing on the agenda the expulsion of the DA's leader in the Tshwane council Brandon Topham.
+According to Beeld newspaper, he lost his temper when the African National Congress announced that it was placing on the agenda the expulsion of the Democratic Alliance's leader in the Tshwane council Brandon Topham.

 Speaker Morokane Mosupyoe had clashed with Topham at the past two council meetings and on Tuesday proposed a 60-day expulsion.